 H. Agreement on the open space required.
 An agreement between the Board and the developer on the land to be preserved is required as a condition of moving forward.
 Its agreement will be in the form of a finding by the Board (majority of those voting, a quorum being present) that the proposed open space conforms to the requirements of the Zoning Bylaw.
 This finding will not extend to the approval of the whole plan as the configuration of houses, roads, and lots will not yet have been considered.

-I. Timelines for the residential development process.
+I. Time lines for the residential development process.
 The Zoning Bylaw provides no time frame for the residential development process.
-Since no subdivision plan has yet been filed, neither do the statutory timelines apply.
-It will be the policy of the Board to consider all applications in a timely fashion, it will schedule site visits and meetings as promptly as is practicable, and will not unreasonably delay its consideration of the proposal.
+Since no subdivision plan has yet been filed, neither do the statutory time lines apply.
+It will be the policy of the Board to consider all applications in a timely fashion; it will schedule site visits and meetings as promptly as is practicable, and will not unreasonably delay its consideration of the proposal.
 The need for additional information may, however, necessitate delay in the process.

 J. Procedure upon failure to agree.
 Should the developer and the Board be unable to agree on a residential development plan, the following avenues may be pursued: